apigee/apigee-x-pupi-migration/recreate_with_no_downtime_and_no_data_loss.md

 # Apigee-X Instance Recreation with Zero Downtime and Zero data loss.

-This project provides scripts that you can use to recreate Apigee instances without any downtime or any data-loss.
-For more information and use case details, see
-[Recreating an Apigee instance with zero downtime](https://cloud.google.com/apigee/docs/api-platform/system-administration/instance-recreate).
+For more information and use case details, see [Recreating an Apigee instance with zero downtime](https://cloud.google.com/apigee/docs/api-platform/system-administration/instance-recreate).

 --------------------------------------------------------------------------------